EldritchElli/SDW/Core.md

 Items are tangible objects of any size that are not alive, sentient or possessed by a creature.
 Items have a Base Value, the base value determines how much the item costs to craft and how much it costs to purchase at character creation.

-Items can have a Upkeep Cost, the Upkeep Cost refers to the price you must pay to continue using the item after completing a Gig, if you do not pay the price you will not be able to use the item until you do. the Prices of items can fluctuated based on in world events and stocks, the Game Master can set the price of items as they see fit so long as it is within reason.
-The Game master should provide a reason as to why the items are priced as such if the Players Enquire about it, such as discounts or Taxes.
+Items have an Upkeep Cost, the Upkeep Cost refers to the price you must pay to continue using the item after completing a Gig.
+If you do not pay the price you will not be able to use the item until you do.

+The Prices of items can fluctuated based on in world events and stocks, the Game Master can set the price of items as they see fit so long as it is within reason.

+### Taxes

-### Technology Level
+## Technology Level
-Items are seperated into Levels that describe the scocities highest achievements, from Technology Level 1 (the Stone Age) to Technology Level 11 (The Robotic Age).
+Items are separated into Levels that describe the society's highest achievements, from Technology Level 1 (the Stone Age) to Technology Level 11 (The Space Age).

 |Tech Level | age |
 |:---------:|:---:|